ocaml/ocaml.org/data/tutorials/getting-started/1_00_install_OCaml.md

 ### 2. Initialise opam on Unix

 After you install opam, you'll need to initialise it.
-To do so, run the following command.
+To do so, run the following command, as a normal user.
 This might take a few minutes to complete.

 ```shell
 $ opam init -y